Lee Yu-bi: Early life

 Yu-bi is the daughter of the actors Kyeon Mi-ri and Im Young-gyu.
 Her parents divorced in 1993.
 When her mother remarried in 1998 their stepfather, Lee Hong-heon legally adopted her and her sister, Lee Da-in who is also an actress.
-Lee changed her real name, Lee Yu-bi to Lee So-yul, but she did not change her stage name.
+Lee changed her real name, Lee Yu-jin, to Lee So-yul, but she did not change her stage name.

 Career

 She began her career in the 2011 sitcom Vampire Idol, then played supporting roles in television dramas The Innocent Man (2012), Gu Family Book (2013), and Pinocchio (2014), as well as the films The Royal Tailor (2014) and Twenty (2015).
 Lee plays her first leading role in Scholar Who Walks the Night, adapted from the webtoon about a Joseon vampire scholar and a cross-dressing bookseller.

 In 2017, Lee starred alongside Choi Min-ho in the JTBC web drama Somehow 18.
 In October 2017, Lee signed with new management agency 935 Entertainment.

 In 2018, Lee starred in the medical slice-of-life drama, A Poem a Day.

+In July 2023, Lee left 935 Entertainment and signed with new agency Ghost Studio.